remyxai/VQASynth/README.md

 ![GIF Description](./assets/vqasynth-example.gif)

-**Spatial Reasoning** is fundamental for embodied AI applications like robotics, but examples of the ideal reasoning samples to train a model are largely absent from web-scraped data sources.
+**Spatial Reasoning** is fundamental for navigating and interacting in a physical environment for embodied AI applications like robotics.
+However, the ideal reasoning samples for training a model are largely absent from web-scraped data sources.
 Don't let the limitations of zero-shot learning stop you, augment any image dataset from the Huggingface Hub using scene understanding tools.

 VLMs trained using VQASynth 🎹 can: